LaunchPadLab/token-master/README.md

 ```
 bundle exec rails generate token_master:install
 ```
-This creates a config file for TokenMaster.
-The config file will include methods to add configurations for each tokenable, set to the default configurations.
+This creates an initializer file for TokenMaster.
+The initializer will include methods to add configurations for each tokenable, set to the default configurations.
 Configurations you can set include:

 - Token Lifetime (`:token_lifetime`, takes an integer
 - Reuired Params (`:token_lifetime`), takes an array